For so many years I thought that having adult acne prone skin was my fault.

 Just like how negative emotions affect your skin badly, positive ones can improve it.
 When we are feeling happy and relaxed we are able to sleep, eat and, ultimately, think in a healthier manner.
 This means our skin is able to repair and renew itself a lot easier.
 If you want some tips on how to decrease stress check this out.

-So, ‘body’ sounds a bit vague, right?
+So, that sounds a bit vague, right?
 Let’s explain a little…

-Regular exercise is a great way to de-stress and reduce the negativity we may feel in our daily lives.
-Unfortunately the skin-body connection is not established very clearly yet.
+Regular exercise is a great way to de-stress and reduce the negativity we may feel in our daily lives, and it’s 100% natural.
+Unfortunately the skin-body connection is not yet established very clearly.
 However, feeling stronger in our bodies helps us to feel stronger in our mind.
 This means that one or two spots no longer seems too much of an issue.

 We can all agree that a healthy and balanced diet has some impact on our skin as well as on the overall health of our body & mind.